mozilla/awsboxen/README.rst

   * Tagging stacks with their current deployed version and profile name.
   * Filtering 'awsboxen list' output by profile name.
   * Handling of production secrets e.g. SSL certs.
+  * Cleaning up of old AMIs, and related snapshots?